rripio/DSD/README.md

 DSD
 ===

-A GNU-Octave set of scripts for calculating digital loudspeaker crossovers and room correction filters
+A GNU-Octave set of scripts for calculating digital loudspeaker crossovers.